 -

-Compassion and Love: It is said to promote feelings of compassion and unconditional love, which contributes to its healing reputation.
+Compassion and Love: It is said to promote feelings of compassion and unconditional love, which contribute to its reputation for healing.

-Emotional Support: Smithsonite is used to stabilize emotions and foster an environment conducive to healing and self-care.
+Smithsonite is used to stabilize emotions, support the reproductive organs, and foster an environment conducive to healing and self-care.

-Stress Reduction: The stone is often recommended for its purported ability to help relieve stress.
+The stone is often recommended for its purported ability to relieve stress, calm the mind, and ease emotional trauma and fear.

 Frequently Asked Questions